 Monocrystalline solar modules will be relatively more expensive than polycrystalline solar modules.
 You need to conduct a thorough cost-benefit analysis and budget in order to make a decision that suits you.

-When you compare the initial installation costs between monocrystalline vs. polycrystalline solar panels, the average lifespan of each module should also be considered.
+When you compare the initial solar panel installation cost between monocrystalline vs. polycrystalline, the average lifespan of each module should also be considered.
 Mono PERC Solar Module manufacturers usually provide a 25-year warranty due to the longer lifespan of the solar panel.
 On this factor of lifespan, polycrystalline solar panels are not very different, but the warranty period provided by the solar panel manufacturing companies may vary.

 In warm weather, due to their higher temperature coefficient, monocrystalline solar panels can provide higher efficiency.
 The output deprivation in monocrystalline panels is lower as the temperature increases.
 If you live in an area with long and warm summers, please consider the temperature coefficient of the solar panel you choose.